csabaokros/oanderHW/README.md

 ## Running standalone

+1. Install dependencies using `npm i`
-You can start the server by using the `node index.js` command.
+2. You can start the server by using the `node index.js` command.

 Use the following environment variables to control the application: